bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 25°
-- Snow
+- Cloudy
-- 91% humidity
+- 90% humidity
-- 8 mph wind
+- 9 mph wind
 - 100% cloud cover
 - 43 AQI 🟩
 - 0.06 inches of precipitation in the past 24 hours